 Venue: Wolfson Room NB02, Basement, IHR, North block, Senate House unless otherwise stated

 » Seminar Calendar 2017-18

 I convene this research seminar series in collaboration with colleagues affiliated with the Centre for Modern and Contemporary History.

-All seminars take place on Wednesday afternoon in Muirhead Tower Room 122, on the third floor of the Arts building (R16 on the campus map), and start at 4.00pm (except where noted).
+All seminars take place on Wednesday afternoon and start c.
+4.00pm (except where noted).
 Drinks are always served, generally in the bar afterwards.
 All staff and students (and others!) are welcome.
 For more details, please e-mail me: Simon Jackson (S.Jackson.firstname.lastname@example.org).